Watching The World Burn on Our Phones

 But...

 You can't talk about all the friends and family you've lost.
 You can't talk about how tired you are.
 You can't talk about politics.
 You can't talk about climate change.
 You can't talk about the wildfires or that town that burned down.
 You can't talk about living through the hottest days in human history.
 You can't talk about masks or air purifiers.
 You can't talk about student loans.
-You can't talk about the wars we're fighting or getting ready to fight, or the genocide.
+You can't talk about the wars we're fighting or getting ready to fight.

 You can't talk about anything that matters.

 You can only talk about the latest shitty superhero movie.
-You can talk about what you’re streaming.
+You can talk about Barbie.
 You can talk about celebrity gossip.
 You can talk about the vacation you pretended to enjoy.
 You can talk about yoga.

 You can talk about your morning routine.